chordify/redis-schema/README.md

   Visits :: VisitorField Int
   Clicks :: VisitorField Int

+-- We define how to translate record keys to strings -- that will be used to key the Redis hash. instance Redis.RecordField VisitorField where rfToBS Email = "email" rfToBS DateOfBirth = "date-of-birth" rfToBS Visits = "visits" rfToBS Clicks = "clicks"

 -- Then we define the type of references pointing to the visitor statistics -- for any given visitor ID. data VisitorStats = VisitorStats VisitorId